 Exploring negative emotions doesn’t mean you have to revisit all of your past negative experiences or trauma or take constant inventory of what is going on in your body.
 It means developing an ongoing practice of checking in on yourself: accepting the presence of unwanted emotions, noting where they are embodied in your physical state, and releasing the physical tension as much as possible so that it’s not harbored over time.
 Mindfulness techniques such as deep breathing, progressive muscle relaxation, Qi Gong, and any other form of bilateral movement are helpful tools for resetting the nervous system in moments of stress.
 These activities can increase awareness of your experiences and activate the flow of energy needed for developing emotional regulation in sobriety.

 It’s also important to note that you’re not expected to learn how to process negative emotions on your own.
 Online alcohol treatment is a powerful tool for developing these skills, building new coping mechanisms, and so much more.
 Alcohol therapy can also help address mental health conditions such as depression and anxiety, which very commonly co-occur alongside alcohol use disorder.
-Like other health conditions, mental health conditions and alcohol use disorder can be treated with evidence-based care.
+Like other health conditions, mental health conditions and alcohol use disorder can be treated with treatment modalities such as cognitive behavioral therapy and motivational interviewing.

 Whatever your journey looks like, it is valid, and you are deserving of support.
 Whatever labels (or lack thereof!), goals, and definitions feel most empowering for you is what you should take with you along your journey.
 Emotional sobriety is defined individually based on what increases your sense of curiosity, freedom, and peace as you distance yourself from alcohol.
 When you acknowledge what you are facing as fully as possible, you will be able to make the health decisions that align with your truest self.
 Reflecting on and sharing your emotional experience can cultivate a recovery journey of empowerment and accountability.
 And as a result, you will get to experience all of the emotional benefits of sobriety.
 Learning about this topic today is a meaningful step in itself, and I’m cheering you on.